Héritage Montréal

 Notebook of a walker in Montreal, by Dinu Bumbaru

-Policy Director at Héritage Montréal, Dinu Bumbaru is also a walker, an advocate of walkability, and an outstanding draughtsman.
-This book brings together sketches and reflections on the city, the perfect gift for those who like to lose themselves in the twists and turns of alleys and urban history.
+Director of Policy at Héritage Montréal, Dinu Bumbaru is also a walker, an advocate for walkability, and an outstanding artist.
+This book brings together sketches and reflections on the city, the perfect gift for those who love to lose themselves in winding alleys and urban history.

 Click here to read our blog post on the book.